Mumo-The-Analyst/Mumo-The-Analyst/README.md

 </p>

 ## 🚀 About Me
-Hi there, I am a Data Analyst who loves turning data into stories that inspire better decisions.
+I am a Data Analyst who loves turning data into stories that inspire better decisions.

 I work with Excel, SQL, Python, and Power BI to explore patterns, design dashboards, and uncover insights that help businesses grow and improve performance.